Alishan Itinerary: How to Simplify This Part of Your Trip

 That’s me riding a scooter above Shizhuo

 If you want to travel to Alishan on your own, renting a car, scooter, or taking the bus will be your only options.
+Taking the Alishan Forest Railway won’t give you enough time to explore Alishan on a day trip.

 A green Taiwan tourist shuttle bus parked at a station, shot looking at front of the bus, with a line of people preparing to board to the left, and driver in a yellow shirt helping people put luggage under the bus